stackb/scala-gazelle/README.md

 ### `gazelle:resolve`

-This is core gazelle extension not implemented here but is applicable to this one.
+This is the core gazelle directive not implemented here but is applicable to this one.

-Use something like the following to override dependency resolution to a hard-coded source:
+Use something like the following to override dependency resolution to a hard-coded label:

 ```bazel
 # gazelle:resolve scala scala.util @maven//:org_scala_lang_scala_library